Could Hyperinflation Be Next For Venezuela?

 What's next for Venezuela

 The country's leadership has laid the blame for Venezuela's current malaise at the feet of (among others) "right-wing forces," the Columbian "mafia," and/or profiteers.
-My analysis points to the nationalization of virtually all industries, the imposition of domestic price controls and the constant printing of money to fund the "Chavismo" agenda.
+My analysis points to the nationalization of virtually all industries, the imposition of domestic price controls, and the constant printing of money to fund the "Chavismo" agenda.

 With conditions already terrible and getting worse, I would not be surprised to see some kind of regime change.
 The opposition won control of parliament in December 2015, but, by prohibiting a referendum on his rule, President Maduro has refused to relinquish power.
 There are ongoing negotiations brokered by Pope Francis and UNASUR (Union of South American Nations), but there has been little progress to date.
 Even though President Maduro recently began slowly lifting some price controls in border regions, many believe he will have to step down or be removed for Venezuela to have any hope of recovery.